Should Your Business Have a Redundant Internet Connection?

 It’s possible that an internet service provider can have a significant technical outage.
 An example is the widespread Comcast DNS failure that affected large swathes of Northern California and Washington State.

-Internet service providers have gotten better at preventing this type of large-scale issue, but it doesn’t mean that a significant hardware or software failure can’t happen again.
+Internet service providers have improved their reliability and, therefore, prevention of large-scale issues, but this does not mean that a significant hardware or software failure will not happen again.

 Scattered internet service disruption and degradation are commonplace, as tracked and reported on charts and heat maps by Downdetector.
 Minor outages are continually reported on social media.